erikandersson96/portfolio-project-five/README.md

 ![Screenshot of trello user story card](/readme_images/card-blue.png)

-As you can see above the `EPIC-Products` is "linked" togheter with the `user story card` that has the same blue label above them.
-So for each `user story` that is related to the products of AndWatch's will have that blue label above them, this goes on for each `EPIC` and the attached label color that is related to each `user story` card with there own unique label color.
+As you can see above the `EPIC-Products` is "linked" together with the `user story card` that has the same blue label above them.
+So each `user story` that is related to the products of AndWatch's will have that blue label above them, this goes on for each `EPIC` and the attached label color that is related to each `user story` card with their own unique label color.

-If you click on each `user story card` a bigger view will be displayed with `Given, When, Then` to act like a discription for the use of that particular `user story`.
+If you click on each `user story card` a bigger view will be displayed with `Given, When, Then` to act like a description for the use of that particular `user story`.
 Like this:

 **User story card details:**